- Cardizem CD

 - Monitor renal and hepatic functions periodically during long-term therapy.
 May cause ↑ in hepatic enzymes after several days of therapy, which return to normal on discontinuation of therapy.

-- Do not confuse Tiazac (diltiazem) with Ziac (bisprolol/hydrochlorothiazide).
+- Do not confuse Cardizem (diltiazem) with Cardene (nicardipine).
+Do not confuse Tiazac (diltiazem) with Ziac (bisprolol/hydrochlorothiazide).

 - PO: May be administered without regard to meals.
 May be administered with meals if GI irritation becomes a problem.

-- Do not open, crush, break, or chew sustained-release capsules or tablets.
+- Do not open, crush, break, or chew sustained-release capsules or extended-release tablets.
 Empty tablets that appear in stool are not significant.
-Crush and mix diltiazem with food or fluids for patients having difficulty swallowing.

-- Direct IV: Diluent: Administer bolus dose undiluted.
+- IV Push: Diluent: Administer bolus dose undiluted.
 Concentration: 5 mg/mL.

 - Rate: Administer over 2 min.